artkonekt/artkonekt.com/source/_posts/2017-08-14-concord-reusable-and-extensible-modules-for-laravel.md

 I've heard [Pain Driven Development](http://deviq.com/pain-driven-development/) from Jeffrey Way for the first time.

 **Clients want all the same thing, but differently**; and we must ship the way they want.
 So we need the basics settled, reusable but modifiable.

+There's a clear distinction between applications and libraries.
+Applications are for single use, libraries are for reusing in multiple applications.

 When you're developing an application don't think about code re-use.
 I attended Chad Fowler's presentation this year where he said: